 Consultants listed on sponsored projects and defined by the Office of Sponsored Research and Awards Administration (OSRAA) are generally not considered responsible for the design, conduct, or reporting of research, but do undertake specific tasks.
 The work of consultants on an OSU sponsored project is reviewed by the OSU investigator(s) who are designated as responsible for the design, conduct, and reporting of those research activities.

-Non-PHS Agencies following the PHS Regulation (this list could be out of date - please check with your agency of interest):
+(this list could be out of date - please check with your agency of interest)

 PHS requires the disclosure of significant financial interests held by PHS-funded investigators prior to submitting a PHS funding proposal and thereafter for the lifetime of the award on an annual basis or within 30 days of discovering or acquiring a new significant financial interest.